Continental Announces Diesel For the 206

 Key Takeaways:

-• Continental Aerospace Technologies is developing an STC retrofit to install its CD-300 Jet-A diesel engine in a bush flying workhorse, with a demonstration aircraft expected by 2025.
+• Continental Aerospace Technologies is developing an STC diesel engine retrofit (CD-300 Jet-A) for a bush flying workhouse, with a demonstration aircraft expected by 2025.

-• The CD-300 retrofit aims to provide benefits such as reduced fuel burn and maintenance, offering an alternative to 100LL avgas, with the engine and kit priced at approximately $300,000.
+• This retrofit aims to provide benefits such as reduced fuel burn, lower maintenance, and an alternative to shrinking 100LL avgas availability.

 See a mistake?
 Contact us.